Solomon Islands–United States relations: Diplomatic relations

 In 2019, then-Vice President Mike Pence cancelled a meeting with Prime Minister Manasseh Sogavare following his decision to switch the nation's recognition and diplomatic relations from Taiwan to the People's Republic of China, stirring massive domestic unrest.
 At a budget hearing of the House Committee on Foreign Affairs, the USAID's Bureau for Asia stated the organization was reassessing assistance to Solomon Islands following the sudden shift.

 During a tour of Fiji in February 2022, United States Secretary of State Antony Blinken announced the decision to reopen the U.S. embassy in Honiara after the closure in 1993.
 On 23 December 2022, the State Department notified Congress of its plans to re-open the U.S Embassy in Solomon Islands after thirty years in response to fears of debt-trap diplomacy by the People's Republic of China.
 The notice issued by the State Department read "The United States needs a permanent diplomatic presence in Honiara to effectively provide a counterweight to growing [Chinese] influence and deepen our engagement with the region commensurate with its importance."
 The same notice acknowledged the difficulties following 30 years of disengagement with the island nation, stating "Before [China] becomes strongly embedded in Solomon Islands, now is the opportunity to bolster Solomon Islands' resilience and deepen cooperation on security, democratic governance, and a free and open economy...
 The absence of an embassy has severely constrained our ability to engage with this strategically situationed country with alacrity and precision."

 In July 2022, the United States dispatched Deputy Secretary of State Wendy Sherman and U.S. Ambassador to Australia Caroline Kennedy, both of whose fathers had fought in the Solomon Islands campaign of World War II, to attend an 80th anniversary ceremony for the Battle of Guadalcanal and to underscore the historically strong ties between the two nations.

 In August 2022, Solomon Islands stopped a U.S. Coast Guard vessel from visiting, which came as Solomon Islands was rapidly expanding its ties with China under prime minister Mannaseh Sogavare.
 In September 2022, Solomon Islands did not endorse a joint declaration that the Biden administration planned to unveil at the U.S.-Pacific Island Country Summit.
+In August 2026, the Solomon Islands and the U.S. entered into a security agreement.